thoerner/resistr/README.md

 ### Database Schema
 The complete database schema is in `database-schema.sql`.
 Key tables:
-- `users` - User accounts and roles
+- `users` - User accounts and roles (public, verified, admin)
-- `events` - Event information and metadata
+- `events` - Event/action information and metadata
 - `rsvps` - Event RSVPs and role assignments
-- `resources` - Resource needs and availability
+- `resources` - Resource needs and availability tracking
-- `skills` - User skill registrations
+- `skills` - User skill registrations and contact methods

+The schema includes:
+- Row Level Security (RLS) policies for data protection
+- Automatic timestamp tracking with triggers
+- UUID primary keys for security
+- Proper foreign key relationships
+- Indexes for optimal query performance

 ### Adding New Features
 1. Create new API routes in `src/app/api/`
 2. Add new components in `src/components/`
+3. Create custom hooks in `src/hooks/` for data management
-3. Update database schema if needed
+4. Update database schema if needed
-4. Add RLS policies for new tables
+5. Add RLS policies for new tables
+6. Update the admin dashboard if needed

+### Development Patterns
+- **Custom Hooks**: Use the established pattern in `src/hooks/` for data management
+- **Component Structure**: Follow the component organization in `src/components/`
+- **Type Safety**: Maintain TypeScript throughout the codebase
+- **Security First**: Always implement proper RLS policies for new data
+- **Admin Integration**: Ensure new features integrate with admin dashboard when appropriate

 ### Testing
 ```bash